Tyrric’s Madness

 “No…”

-The tea cup was pressed into his hands as Mirium shifted herself closer, as if to offer comfort.
-She wasn’t helping.
+A tea cup was pressed into his hands as Mirium shifted herself closer, as if to offer comfort.
+It wasn’t helping.
 Pain and shame wracked Tyrric, and he thought he would scream if it would have done any good.
 The weight was in the past.
 The weight was in an unfixable present.
 If he could just spiral down, down to oblivion, he would be better off for it.
 They would be better off for it.

-“The pain will pass,” said Mirium, and she gave him a squeeze of her hand.
+“This, too, will pass,” said Mirium, and she gave him a squeeze of her hand.

 Mirium was looking at him oddly, and he dully realized he had said it aloud.